alfredodeza/helga-jenkins/README.rst

-An Ansible plugin for helga chat bot
+An Jenkins plugin for helga chat bot
 ====================================

 About